antonbardera/covid-vaccination-tracker/README.md

 ## Visualization and interaction design

-Earlier experiences from previous workshops made clear that before moving too early to prototyping, there were some key stages to improve the decisions about storytelling, visualization and implementation:
+Earlier experiences from previous workshops made clear that before moving too soon to prototyping, there were some key stages to improve the decisions about storytelling, visualization and implementation:

 - Early analysis
 - Benchmarking